siberianfox/tinygwiki/Project-Setup-For-Atmel-Studio6.2.md

 This page provides in instructions to set up an Atmel Studio 6.2 project for TinyG.
 TinyG is maintained in this environment so all the project files are available.
-TinyG is also under development in various other environments that support AVRCCC, such as AVR Studio 4.

 ## Setting Up TinyG as an Atmel Studio 6.2 Project

 ### Get a Windows Environment that will Support this
-We use VMware (5 or 6) running Windows 7 on Max OSX (10.8 or 10.9).
-Here's what we've learned about this setup
+We use VMware running Windows 7 on Max OSX (10.9 or 10.10).
+Here's what we've learned about this setup:
 * If you can, build a dedicated VM for this application.
-Who knows how Windows programs interact if you have more than one in an environment.
-* Allocate 2 Gb of RAM to the W7 OS and about 40 - 60 Gb of disk.
+* Allocate at least 2 Gb of RAM to the W7 OS.
+We use 4 Gb
-* Select the option to break the disk into 2Gb chunks.
+* Allocate about 40 - 60 Gb of disk, and select the option to break the disk into 2Gb chunks.
 * Do not snapshot as it bloats the VM image.
 Make offline backups instead.
+Or snapshot, then remove it once you are satisfied with the results.
 * Make sure the VM is set to the number of cores on your machine or it may run excessively slowly.
 There's some kind of bug in the communications if the cores are mismatched.
-This may have been fixed.
+This may have been fixed in later VMware.
 * Use the C: drive only for installing the Studio6.2 and the rest of the tool chain
 * Mount the Mac filesystem as an external filesystem and use this for all your project files.
 See note below:
 * _Note that if you are installing under VMware and have your project files in a shared volume (//vmware-host/...) you will need to map a network drive so that AS6.2 can see a windows path as opposed to a UNC path.
-You can tell by looking at the full filepath in the directory window to see if it starts with Z:\... or Y:\...
+You can tell by looking at the full filepath in the directory window to see if it contains Z:\... (or Y:\...)
 If not then the IDE will not be able to compile._

 ### Get The Studio6.2 Complete Install Kit
-* Go to Atmel and sign up to download the entire Atmel Studio IDE 6.2 production install package, including the .NET part.
-It's about 700 Mbytes.
-Current build is build 1153.
+* Go to Atmel and sign up to download the entire Atmel Studio IDE 6.2 production install package, including the .NET Framework 4 part.
+It's about 800 Mbytes.
+Current build is build 1548, service pack 2 (as of Sept, 2015).
 * Walk through the entire installation process.
 You will not need the Atmel Solutions framework when asked.
 You will need the USB drivers when asked.

 ### Get a Hardware Programmer